 Antenna sources data from a variety of data collection partners which contribute millions of permission-based, consumer opt-in, raw transaction records.
-These are derived from online purchase receipts, credit, debit and banking data, and bill-scrape data.
-Antenna cleans and models this raw data, and then subsequently weighs the panel for demographic and behavioral skews.
+These are derived from digital purchase and cancellation receipts, consumer subscription signals, credit, debit and banking data.
+Antenna cleans and models this raw data, and then subsequently weighs the panel to correct for demographic and behavioral skews.

 Core Metric Definitions

-Trial Users: Users who are currently enrolled in a Service’s Free Trial program, and have not yet converted to paid Subscribers.
+- Trial Users: Users who are currently enrolled in a Service’s Free Trial program, and have not yet converted to paid Subscribers.
+A free trial is defined as 6 months or less.
+Free trials that are longer than 6 months are not considered an Antenna Sign-up, however those which convert to paying Subscribers are captured as Antenna Subscribers.

 Calculated Metric Definitions

-Gross Subscriber Adds: New Subscribers in each month, including both new paid users and ones who converted from a free trial.
+- Gross Subscriber Adds: New paying Subscribers in each month, including both new and converted (from trial) Subscribers.

-Net Subscribers Adds: Gross Subscriber Adds in a month, less the Cancels in that same month.
+- Net Subscribers Adds: New paying Subscribers in each month, including both new and converted (from trial) Subscribers, less the Cancels in that same month.

-Active Monthly Churn Rate: Cancels in a given month divided by Subscribers at the end of the previous month.
+- Churn Rate: Cancels in a given month divided by Subscribers at the end of the previous month.
+A Churn is counted when the Subscription lapses (loss of access) for iTunes; for all other Distributors a Churn is counted when the Subscriber explicitly acts to cancel the service.

-Cohort Survival: The percentage of new Subscribers in Month 0 who remained Subscribed in each month thereafter.
+- Survival: The percentage of new Subscribers in a given month who remained subscribed and did not cancel in each period thereafter.
+Users who cancel cannot re-enter in subsequent periods.

-12-month Resubscribe Rate: The percentage of Gross Subscriber Adds who had previously Subscribed to and since canceled the same Service within the prior 12 months.
+- 12-month Resubscribe Rate: The percentage of Gross Subscriber Adds who had previously Subscribed to and since canceled the same Service (via any Distributor) within the prior 12 months.

 What is not Measured